 - Fine Dust will measure between 0.5 microns and 3.0 microns

-So how how is it all measured?
+So how does AHAM measure everything we just covered?
 Without going into too much detail the amount of particulate distributed in the 1,008 cubic foot space is measured throughout the test cycle.
 Testers calculate the reduction in contaminants and assign a numerical rating on a scale of 0-450 (0-400 for smoke).

 Finally, many consumers purchase an air purifier to tackle odor, VOCs, and gases.
 The test environment fails to address any of those contaminants.
 It’s not an intentional omission by the AHAM or laboratory.
 It’s just that mechanical filtration methods do not typically address these contaminants.
 Even the best HEPA filter cannot strip these nasty pollutants from the air.
 Therefore, removal requires an additional step – adsorption.
 You’ll need something like activated carbon to address odor, VOCs, and gases.
 The takeaway; consider a high CADR a bonus when you’re shopping for a purifier to remove these contaminants.